-Similar to the previous pose, you can use a yoga block outside your front foot as a shortcut if your fingertips don’t reach the floor.
+In a similar manner, you can use a yoga block outside your front foot to support yourself if your fingertips do not reach the floor.

 5. Triangle Pose

-A common mistake in the triangle pose is overextending the front knee trying to grab the big toe or place the hand on the mat.
-You don’t have to reach your toes in this pose to get a good stretch.
-Place a yoga block on the inside or outside of your front leg for support.
-Try it with the highest setting first, and then see which height works better for you.
-If you are new to yoga, you can start with a front knee bent, place one hand on the block, lift the other arm to the sky, and then try to straighten the front leg more so you feel a nice stretch in hamstrings.
+In triangle pose, it’s common to overextend the front knee and try to grab the big toe or place the hand on the mat.
+However, reaching your toes is not necessary to get a good stretch.
+Use a yoga block on the inside or outside of your front leg for support and start with the highest setting.
+If you’re new to yoga, start with a bent front knee, place one hand on the block, and lift the other arm towards the sky.
+Gradually straighten the front leg to feel a stretch in your hamstrings.

 6. Revolved Triangle

-Traditional alignment for the revolved triangle pose is heel to heel, but if you find it hard to find stability and keep your hips facing front in this position, feel free to place your feet a bit wider, as if you are standing on two rails.
-With inhaling lengthen the spine, as you exhale hinge from the hips, bring your upper body parallel to the floor.
-If your hand doesn’t reach the floor, use a yoga block on the outside your front foot.
-Inhale and twist from the upper body, keeping the lower body in the same position.
+The traditional alignment for revolved triangle pose is heel to heel, but if you have trouble maintaining stability and keeping your hips facing forward, try placing your feet wider as if standing on two rails.
+Lengthen the spine with an inhale, hinge from the hips with an exhale, and bring your upper body parallel to the floor.
+If your hand does not reach the floor, use a yoga block on the outside of your front foot.

 7. Half Moon Pose